Saule Omarova

 Saule Tarikhovna Omarova (Сауле Тариховна Омарова, Säule Tarihqyzy Omarova, Kazakh Cyrillic: Сәуле Тарихқызы Омарова; born November 2, 1966) is a Kazakh-American attorney, academic, and public policy advisor.
 She was the nominee for comptroller of the currency before her nomination was withdrawn at her request on December 7, 2021.

-Omarova is the Beth and Marc Goldberg Professor of Law at Cornell Law School, where her work focuses on financial regulation and corporate governance.
-Omarova previously served as an advisor within the Department of the Treasury.
-She is a Senior Berggruen Fellow at the Berggruen Institute in Los Angeles.
+Omarova is the Earle Hepburn Professor of Law at the University of Pennsylvania Carey Law School, where her work focuses on financial regulation, corporate governance, and the political economy of finance.
+Omarova previously served as an advisor within the United States Department of the Treasury.
+She is a Senior Berggruen Fellow at the Berggruen Institute in Los Angeles and a senior fellow at the Roosevelt Institute.

 Early life and education

-Omarova was born in the West Kazakhstan Region of the Kazakh Soviet Socialist Republic, stating in a 2020 interview with Chris Hayes that she "went to high school in a small, tiny Kazakh provincial town on the outskirts of the Soviet Empire."
-Omarova grew up in an all female household in the city of Oral.
-Her mother was a doctor at a local hospital that treated tuberculosis patients and she was chiefly raised by a grandmother, who, Omarova stated, was orphaned when her entire family was sent to Siberia under Stalin's rule.

-Omarova studied at Oral's School No. 21 before moving to Moscow in 1984, where she was the first student to graduate from the school with a "gold medal", an academic distinction which was awarded to a tiny fraction of students in the Soviet Union.
-Omarova graduated from Moscow State University in 1989 on the Lenin Personal Academic Scholarship.
+Omarova was born in the West Kazakhstan Region of the Kazakh Soviet Socialist Republic, where she studied at Oral's School No. 21 before moving to Moscow in 1984.
+Omarova graduated from Moscow State University in 1989.

-Her thesis from MSU is titled "Karl Marx's Economic Analysis and the Theory of Revolution in The Capital".
-Omarova moved to the United States in 1991, "with one suitcase and a fifty-dollar bill in my pocket".
+Omarova moved to the United States in 1991 "with one suitcase and a fifty-dollar bill in my pocket".
 She received a Ph.D in political science from the University of Wisconsin–Madison (UW), and a Juris Doctor from Northwestern University Pritzker School of Law.
 At UW, Omarova defended her thesis, The Political Economy of Oil in Post-Soviet Kazakhstan.

 Career

 Omarova practiced law in the Financial Institutions Group of New York-based law firm Davis Polk & Wardwell for six years.
 During the George W. Bush Administration, Omarova served in the Department of the Treasury as a special advisor on regulatory policy to the Under Secretary for Domestic Finance.
-During her time as an associate professor of law at the University of North Carolina at Chapel Hill, Omarova was a witness at a U.S. Senate hearing on bank ownership of energy facilities and warehouses.
+During her time as an associate professor of law at the University of North Carolina at Chapel Hill, Omarova testified as a witness at a U.S. Senate hearing on bank ownership of energy facilities and warehouses.

-Omarova joined the Cornell Law School in 2014.
-She was professor of law and public affairs from July 2014 to June 2019 and has been the Beth and Marc Goldberg Professor of Law since June 2019.
+Omarova joined Cornell Law School in 2014.
+She was professor of law and public affairs from July 2014 to June 2019 and was named the Beth and Marc Goldberg Professor of Law in June 2019.
+In 2025, she joined the faculty of the University of Pennsylvania Carey Law School as the Earle Hepburn Professor of Law.